BRAZIL IN X-RAY

 BRAZILIAN VEGETATION FORMATIONS |

-Brazil has 643 spp. of troglobitic species (exclusive to caves, SEE), being the 5th richest in the world outside Europe (after U.S.A., Australia, China and Mexico), in several groups, being one of the few countries with species in some phyla, such as Porifera and Onychophora, in addition to other smaller groups, such as Bivalvia.
+Brazil has 678 spp. of troglobitic species in March 05, 2025 (exclusive and adapted to caves, SEE), being the 4th richest in the world outside Europe (after U.S.A., Australia and China), in several groups, being one of the few countries with species in some phyla, such as Porifera and Onychophora, in addition to other smaller groups, such as Bivalvia.

 Vertebrates are the most emblematic groups to discuss fauna.
-Brazil has the greatest diversity of freshwater fish (3,512) and amphibians (1,253), 2ª for mammals (648), 3ª for breeding birds (1,742) and reptiles (820), but only 21ª for marine fish (1,241), by Brazilian Metazoa (SEE) in June 09, 2023.
-For endemic species in these groups, Brazil also has the greatest diversity in freshwater fish (2,303) and amphibians (840), 3rd for birds (262) and mammals (253), 5ª for reptiles (409), and 10ª for marine fish (95), by Intreasures (SEE) in June 09, 2023.
-Brazil is the world's hotspot for miniaturized vertebrates, with the smallest members in continental New World of reptiles (Coleodactyus natalensis), amphibians (Brachycephalus didactylus) and freshwater fish (Leptophylipnion fittkaui, L. pusillus) from across continental America being endemic to Brazil (Almanaque Z).
+Brazil has the greatest diversity of freshwater fish (3,512) and amphibians (1,253), 2th for mammals (648), 3th for breeding birds (1,742) and reptiles (820), but only 21th for marine fish (1,241), by Brazilian Metazoa (SEE) in June 09, 2023.
+For endemic species in these groups, Brazil also has the greatest diversity in freshwater fish (2,378) and amphibians (862), 3th for birds (263) and mammals (258), 5th for reptiles (426), and 10th for marine fish (107), by Intreasures (SEE) in March 05, 2025.
+Brazil is the world's hotspot for miniaturized vertebrates, with the smallest members in continental New World of reptiles (Coleodactyus natalensis) and freshwater fish (Leptophylipnion fittkaui, L. pusillus) from across continental America being endemic to Brazil (Almanaque Z).
+Brachycephalus dacnis Toledo, Botelho, Carrasco-Medina, Gray, Ernetti, Gama, Lyra, Blackburn, Nunes, and Muscat, 2024 from coastal forests from NE São Paulo and SW Rio de Janeiro states in SE Brazil is among the smallest known vertebrate worldwide (Toledo et al., PeerJ, 2024).

-Notably, in two emblematic groups for tropical landscapes, Brazil has the greatest known diversity: primates (102 spp. in 19 genera, 4 endemic genera, all in Atlantic Forest, a large near endemic genera (Mico), and almost all Primate genera in New World except Oreonax, endemic to Peru) and parrots (83 spp. in 21 genera, 3 of them endemics) - data from Brazilian Metazoa/Craniata (SEE).
+Notably, in two emblematic groups for tropical landscapes, Brazil has the greatest known diversity: primates (102 spp. in 19 genera, 4 of these endemic genera, all in Atlantic Forest, a large near endemic genera (Mico), and almost all Primate genera in New World except Oreonax, endemic to Peru) and parrots (Psittacidae, 83 spp. in 21 genera, 3 of them endemics) - data from Brazilian Brazilian Metazoa (SEE).

 REMARKABLE HABITATS